postolache-andreea-miruna/SnakeGameRobotics/README.md

 ## Menu informations

+### Main Menu

+After the greeting message that appears on the lcd and the greeting picture on the matrix dissapear on the lcd will appear the main menu.

+In the main menu the player have to move with the joystick up or down in order to navigate through the main menu.

+To acces a part of the main menu, the player must move the joystick to the right:

+In the case of:
+- Start Game the game will start

+- High Score it will display top 5 players, it will be initialized with the default 5 names saved in eeprom ("NNNN").
-In the menu the player must move with the joystick up or down.
-To acces a part of the menu, the player must move the joystick to the right.
+ The player must move the joystick up or down.
+After the top is desplayed an exit message and the player can move the joystick to the left to enter in the main menu.

+- Settings it will enter in the settings menu that will be shown later in this documentation

+- About it will display the informations that can be accessed if the player move the joystick up or down:

+	- github user

+	- developer name

+	- game name
+After that is desplayed an exit message and the player can move the joystick to the left to enter in the main menu.

+- How to play it will display the instructions that can be accessed if the player move the joystick up or down.
-In the case of Settings menu to acces a part of it, the player must move the joystick to right (except Reset HS where the playere just need to press the joystick).
+After that is desplayed an exit message and the player can move the joystick to the left to enter in the main menu.

+### Settings Menu

-- If the player wants to save a value then the joystick must be pressed, else,
+If the player entered in settings menu, than to navigate through this menu she/he need to move the joystick up or down.

+To acces a part of it (except "Reset HS" and "Back to menu"), the player must move the joystick to right.

+In the case of "Reset HS" the player just need to press the joystick and the action of reseting the High Scores is done.

+In the case of "Back to menu" the player just need to move the joystick to the left to go back to main menu.

+For
+	- Difficulty,

+	- LCD contrast,

+	- LCD bright,

+	- Matrix bright,

+	- Sounds,

+	- Speed

+when the player access one of this part, she/he needs to move the joystick up or down and press when the player want to save that value.

-- If the player just want to look on the value that was saved and she/he does not want to modify it, the player must move the joystick to left after she/he watching.
+Also, if the player just want to look on the value that was saved and she/he does not want to modify it, the player must move the joystick to left after she/he watching.